OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:34

-When the Pharisees heard that Jesus had silenced the Sadducees, they gathered together.
+When the Pharisees learned that Jesus had silenced the Sadducees, they gathered together.

 ## Matthew 22:35

-One of them, an expert in the law, tested him with this question:
+One of them, a scholar of the law, tested him with this question:

 ## Matthew 22:36